Businesses stand and fall with the choice of people.

-Without understanding a profile of a person you want to hire, you can never design a good interview process.
+Without understanding who you want to hire for the job, you can never design a good interview process.

 Step two: Prepare interview questions and case studies

-Each question should make sense, you should know why you ask the question.
+Each question should make sense, and you should know why you ask the question.
 Short case studies are your best bet to assess the skills of job candidates realistically.

 Step three: Practical tests and exams

-A few things to remember when designing an interview
+A few things to remember when designing an interview template